 The Soil Moisture_cci project is part of the ESA Programme on Global Monitoring of Essential Climate Variables (ECV), better known as the Climate Change Initiative (CCI), initiated in 2010 and producing an updated soil moisture product every year.
 The Soil moisture_cci product has contributed to hundreds of hydrological and climatological studies worldwide, as well as the annual BAMS "State of the Climate" reports.

-The Soil Moisture_cci project produces:
+The CCI Soil Moisture project produces:

 - Annually algorithmically updated global climate data record of soil moisture spanning over more than 40 years.